 Alternatives to AWeber and GetResponse

-There are many alternatives to AWeber and GetResponse out there, with key alternatives including Campaign Monitor, MailerLite, Convertkit, ClickFunnels and Mailchimp.
+There are many alternatives to AWeber and GetResponse out there, with key alternatives including Omnisend, Campaign Monitor, MailerLite, Convertkit, ClickFunnels and Mailchimp.

-You may find some of the below reviews and comparisons helpful:
+If you’d like to learn more about these, you may find some of the below reviews and comparisons helpful:

 Increasingly, you’ll also find that many website building and ecommerce solutions — like Wix or Shopify — now provide built-in tools for managing email marketing campaigns.
 While these are at the more basic end of the spectrum, they tend to be very good value and are worth checking out if you already use one of these website building platforms.